 Chinese Date (JuJube)

-cherry to plumb size and very sweet.
-Can be eaten fresh, dried or used in place of raisins and cooked into sauces.
+Known as Dae Chu in Korean and Hong Zhou in Chinese.
+A small tree and shrub up to thirty feet tall that bears edible fruit that are cherry to plum size and very sweet.
+Can be eaten fresh, dried and used in place of raisins, and cooked into sauces.

 eaten fresh, ripens in Aug.

 - Lang - Extremely productive and has large pear shaped fruit, which is red when ripe.
 Best when dried and made into jujube butter, but it can be eaten fresh when red ripe or can be substituted for apples in pies.
 Dries well but we prefer it fresh.
 One of the most productive here.